 Among about 35-50 comparison Jewish communities, Detroit has the second highest percentage of respondents who keep kosher in and out of the home (14%) and who refrain from using electricity on the Sabbath (10%).
 It has the sixth highest percentage of households who always or usually participate in a Passover Seder (82%) and keep a kosher home (22%).
-It has the seventh highest percentage of households who have a mezuzah on the front door (77%).
-It has an above average percentage of households who always or usually light Sabbath candles (29%) and an average percentage of households who always or usually light Chanukah candles (77%).
-Also, all Orthodox Jewish children and 95% of non-Orthodox Jewish children receive some formal Jewish education.
+It has the seventh highest percentage of households who always or usually light Sabbath candles (29%) and an average percentage of households who always or usually light Chanukah candles (77%).
+Also, all Orthodox Jewish children and 95\% of non-Orthodox Jewish children receive some formal Jewish education.